 Holy Double, no Triple Take … Doctor Jekyll and Mr Hyde, Batman!
-The Return of the Caped Crusaders should have my coffin buddy co-writer (James Shaw) wake up from his post-Halloween coma, do the Batusi, dust his cowl off (from all the dirt I dumped on him) and fly to the nearest big box store to buy this animated video release and give a review.
-He loves the 60’s Bat more than I do but his steadfast refusal to review any product on his own is his loss and my gain.
-Some readers may have wondered why his content is limited / few and far between and I can’t fully explain it.
+The Return of the Caped Crusaders should have my coffin co-writer (James Shaw) wake up from his post-Halloween coma, do the Batusi, dust his cowl off (from all the dirt I dumped on him) and fly to the nearest big box store to buy this animated video release and give a review.
+He loves the 60s Bat more than I do but his steadfast refusal to review any product on his own is his loss and my gain.
+Some readers may have wondered why his content is few and far between and I don’t comprehend why he behaves this way.

 I picked up this product just because I find the creative heads at Warner Bros Animation never fails to disappoint.
 Just like the vintage show, lessons in morality are offered and advice in how to overcome obstacles are offered.
 Maybe James did not hear those messages and apply them to his life.